 The Montessori at Trinity Oaks (hereafter referred to as The School) does not discriminate on the basis of sex, race, color, religion, nationality, ethnic origin, or handicap/disability in their enrollment practices.
 The School also supports equal employment opportunity and treatment for all staff without regard to sex, race, color, religion or national origin, age, sexual orientation, handicap/disability or veteran status in all aspects of employment.

 An Orientation Session is scheduled at the beginning of each school year.
-Positive parenting seminars and workshops may be held periodically for parents to attend.
 Parents are encouraged to be involved in school activities, as it fosters the nurturing environment that is critical to the success of your child.

 Parking and Drop Off/Pick Up Instructions